Carl-Fredrik Algernon: Career

 Algernon was accepted as a naval officer candidate in June 1944 and was commissioned as a naval officer and appointed acting sub-lieutenant in the Swedish Navy in September 1947.
 Algernon served afloat on various types of ships in the Swedish Navy during 1947–1955, 1958–1964, 1968–1969 and 1971–1972.
 He was promoted to sub-lieutenant in 1949 and did flight interaction training from 1955 to 1956 and completed the staff course at the Royal Swedish Naval Staff College from 1956 to 1957.
 Algernon was promoted to lieutenant in 1959 and was a member of the 1961 Defence Commission.
 Algernon became one of the few who in the Coastal Fleet was allowed to serve as ship commander and division commander at both motor torpedo boat units and torpedo boat units.
-From 1962 to 1964 he served as tactical adjutant in Flaggen, the staff of the Chief of the Coastal Fleet, when the new tactical regulations for the navy were to be put into practice.
+From 1962 to 1964 he served as tactical adjutant in Flaggen, the staff of the Commander-in-Chief of the Coastal Fleet, when the new tactical regulations for the navy were to be put into practice.
 From 1964 to 1967, Algernon served as a teacher of tactics at the Swedish Armed Forces Staff College and regionally in Gothenburg and in Karlskrona.
 During this time, he was promoted to lieutenant commander in 1965 and to commander in 1966.

 Algernon was a member of the Navy Officer Investigation (Marinbefälsutredningen) from 1969 to 1971 when he was promoted to captain.
 Algernon was commanding officer of the 1st Destroyer Flotilla (Första jagarflottiljen, 1. jaflj) from 1971 to 1972 when he was promoted to senior captain.
 He was vice chief at the staff of the Eastern Military District (Milo Ö) from 1972 to 1974 and chief of Section 2, the intelligence section, in the Defence Staff from 1974 to 1978 when he was promoted to rear admiral on 1 October.
 He was head of the Military Office of the Minister of Defence from 1978 to 1979 and its subsequent agency, the Ministry of Defence's International Unit (Försvarsdepartementets internationella enhet, Fö/INT) from 1979 to 1981 when he was appointed War Materials Inspector and head of the National Swedish War Materials Inspectorate, a governmental agency tasked with supervising and revise exports of war materiel to foreign countries.